Building a REST API with Spring Boot in Just 15 Minutes

 Prerequisites

-Before diving into the tutorial, ensure you have the following:
+Before going into detail, first you ensure that you have the following:

 Java Development Kit (JDK): Version 8 or higher.